 - Template grids containing an entity with a virtual attribute did not show any data over an association (for example, nested data views).

 - Custom widgets requesting Mendix objects with a virtual attribute through XPath received objects without their associations.

-- We fixed the issue where a list view could not retrieve any data in applications using a SQL Server or an Oracle database.
+- We fixed an issue where a list view could not retrieve any data in applications using a SQL Server or an Oracle database.
 (Ticket 54775)

 - We fixed an issue where the retrieve action using an association did not return the correct value because the related objects were not sent to the server.
 (Ticket 55266)